 Temple.
 Part of head capsule above and behind eyes.

 Tergum.
 The dorsal surface of any body segment.

 Thorax.
 The middle of the three major divisions of the insect body.
 The legs and wings (if present) are always attached to the thorax.

 Tomentum.
-A form of pubescence composed to form the genital segments of short, matted, wooly setae.
+A form of pubescence composed of short, matted, woolly setae.

 Trochanter.
 The second segment of the leg, between coxa and femur: often very small and easily overlooked.

 Trochantin.
 Free sclerite located at base of leg, providing moveable point of articulation for coxa.

 Tubercle.
 A small knob like or rounded protuberance.